lanadelrea/Katmon/README.md

 ```

 ## Results
-Output directory will have 8 folders containing results from each step used to test for SARS-CoV-2 variant coinfection.
-The summary report is in the final folder named `08-Report` with the file name as `summary-report.html`.
-You can view sample analysis and reports [here](https://github.com/lanadelrea/simKatmon/katmon-results).
+Output directory will have 8 folders containing results from each step used to test for SARS-CoV-2 variants coinfection.
+The summary report is in the final folder named `08-Report` with file name as `summary-report.html`.
+You can view sample results [here](https://github.com/lanadelrea/simKatmon/katmon-results).